alex-kn/comdirect-api-simple/README.md

 This is an unofficial python wrapper for the comdirect API for private consumers (April 2020).

-This package currently only supports read operations, which include:
+This package currently supports the following operations:

 * Read balances and transactions
 * Read depot information